 The Importance of Good Posture

 First of all, it’s important to recognize why good posture matters.
 Good posture reduces the strain on your bones and muscles, making you less likely to experience pain issues or future back problems.
 In the short-term, good posture also helps you to reduce fatigue and boost concentration when sitting at your desk and working at a computer.
-While good posture is very important, there are other ways to help with back problems.
+Many people don’t know that the best sitting posture places your spine in a neutral spine position, which helps cushion the spine, provides balance, puts the least pressure on soft tissues, and also optimizes blood flow.
+While it is clear that good posture is very important, there are other ways to help with back problems.
 You can invest in a massage chair from Human Touch which makes your back feel great.

 Become More Aware of When You’re Slouching